celador/ForceCode/README.md

 ## Change Log

+* 3.9.7
+    * Fix not asking for autoCompile when it's undefined.
+This solves saving issues.
 * 3.9.6
     * Fix settings menu option throwing an error
     * Fix right-click to log out of an org